 Inside the car

-Make sure you check all items in the car are in working order, both manual and electric.
+Make sure you check all the items in the vehicle are in working order, both manual and electric.

 - Interior linings – check seats and carpets for tears and stains

 - Radio / Stereo – is there a radio code?